RobertoMalatesta/data/README.md

 # Public Law Data Repository

-All our parsing output flows into this repository on a daily basis.
+All our parsing output will flow into this repository on a daily basis.
+We're setting up [mirroring to Kaggle](https://www.kaggle.com/public-law) as well.